EXPRESSCLUSTER/Data-Dedup/README.md

 _Result:_ no optimization occurred since file type was excluded.

 ### Different File Sizes Larger Than 32KB
-I copied a 5MB .txt file, copied it two times on the volume, and ran a dedup job.
+I created a 5MB .txt file, copied it two times on the volume, and ran a dedup job.
 _Result:_
 - Saved space: 0 B -> 9.53 MB
 - SavingsRate: 0 % -> 3%